AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ---
-title: Table Tag with markers | Document Generation API | Adobe PDF Services
+title: Table Tag with Markers | Document Generation API | Adobe PDF Services
 ---
-# Table Tag with markers
+# Table Tag with Markers
 Use Table markers to insert table tags in a document

-There are 2 new markers introduced for inserting tables in a document:
+There are two new constructs introduced called **Table Markers**.
+Table Markers will be used to create the table tags inside the document.

-- table start ```{% table-start ARRAY_TAG %}```
+- table-start `{% table-start ARRAY_TAG %}`
-- table end   `{% table-end %}`
+- table-end   `{% table-end %}`

+**How to use** <br/>
-In the table row that needs to be dynamically expanded, place the table start marker in the first cell and table end marker in the last cell of the row.
-The content between these markers is then dynamically populated by iterating over the array of objects corresponding to the tag(ARRAY_TAG) mentioned in the table start marker.
+- In the table row that needs to be dynamically expanded, place the `table-start` marker in the first cell and `table-end` marker in the last cell of the row.
+- The `table-start` marker requires an array field, which will be used to create the rows/columns in the table depending on the orientation specified.
+- The content between these markers is then dynamically populated by iterating over the array of objects corresponding to the tag(ARRAY_TAG) mentioned in the `table-start` marker.

 JSON representation of the input data: